web-platform-tests/rfcs/rfcs/feature-set-metadata-file-to-web-platform-tests.md

                     "type": "string",
                     "description": " The file name of the test in the same directory as this file."
                 },
-                "feature_set": {
+                "web_feature": {
                     "type": "string",
-                    "description": "The feature set key"
+                    "description": "The web feature key"
                 },
                 "override_mode": {
                     "type": "string",
                     "anyOf": [
                     	{
                             "const": "APPEND",
-                            "description": "Append to the current feature_set key(s) for the given file" },
+                            "description": "Append to the current web_feature key(s) for the given file" },
                     	{
                             "const": "REPLACE",
-                            "description": "Replace the current feature_set key(s) for the given file" },
+                            "description": "Replace the current web_feature key(s) for the given file" },
                     ],
                     "default": "APPEND"
                 },
             },
             "required": [
-                "feature_set",
+                "web_feature",
                 "file_name"
             ],
             "title": "Override"